Develop a Study Plan

 A Focused Study Plan

 Since it is not efficient to study material randomly and practice haphazardly, develop a focused study plan to help you progress systematically through your GMAT materials and practice content.
 Your study plan should be customized to your timeframe, skill levels, development needs, study preferences, and choice of preparation options.
-Your written plan should outline on a weekly basis what you will accomplish in terms of concept review, practice problem sets, diagnostic tests, and practice question review.
-Your weekly objectives should be realistic and as specific and measurable as possible (e.g. “complete two math and two verbal 75-minute mixed practice problem sets”, not “do some practice questions”).
+Your plan should outline on a weekly basis what you will accomplish in terms of concept review, practice problem sets, diagnostic tests, and practice question review.
+Your weekly objectives should be realistic and as specific and measurable as possible (e.g. “complete two math and two verbal 60-minute mixed practice problem sets”, not “do some practice questions”).
 To help keep you on track, have a friend, family member, or tutor hold you accountable to achieving your weekly study objectives.
 Your study plan should be dynamic, changing as you progress based on new data and information about your strengths, weaknesses, and development needs.

 Self-Study and CATs

-Irrespective of which preparation method you choose, extensive self-study will also be required.
+Irrespective of which preparation method you choose, supplemental self-study will be required.
 Attending a course or meeting a tutor is insufficient without self-practice to cement the concepts taught and to apply the concepts to actual problems.
-In addition to whatever materials come with your preparation option, it is absolutely essential that you practice with retired real GMAT questions using the GMAT Official Guide.
+In addition to whatever materials come with your preparation option, it is essential to practice with retired real GMAT questions using the GMAT Official Guide.
 Since there is no overlap in practice questions, we also highly recommend the GMAT Quantitative Official Guide and the GMAT Verbal Official Guide.
 To save money, you can purchase all three books together in the Official Guide Bundle.
 Although you can concentrate your studies on areas where you need the most improvement, be sure to practice with both math and verbal questions every week.
 Without continuous exposure and practice, it is less likely that you will retain all the knowledge that you need to excel on each section of the GMAT.